NicoloToscani/vibration-analysis/README.md

 - Asynchronous motor 110 Kw, 195 A
 - Engine pulley
 - Fan
-- Vibration sensor mounted on asynchronous motor
+- Vibration sensor installed on asynchronous motor

 Every 10 minutes are acquired and stored the following measures: